 Festa della Sensa – Venice

-CANCELED the boat parade to celebrate the wedding ceremony between Venice and the Sea.
+May 16th, 2021.
+The boat parade to celebrate the wedding ceremony between Venice and the Sea.

 The Festa della Sensa or Ascension of Christ was a feast day for the Republic of Venice.

 It commemorates two important events for the Republic: the 9th May 1000AD, when Doge Pietro II Orseolo helped Dalmatian inhabitants threatened by the Slavs, and the second event, connected to 1177AD, when Venice was ruled by Doge Sebastiano Ziani.
 At that time, Pope Alexander III and Emperor Federico Barbarossa met in Venice and stipulated a peace treaty, ending a century-old diatribe between the papacy and the Imperial Reign.

 The Wedding ceremony of the Sea is held in remembrance of this event each year, and, from that date each year, the Doge, on his state barge – the “Bucintoro”, would sail to San Pietro di Castello at St. Elena, where the Bishop would be on board a gilt-edged boat, waiting to bless him.
 To highlight the dominion of the Serenissima over the sea, the Feast ended with a type of propitiatory rite: on reaching the lagoon inlet, the Doge would throw a gold ring into the water.